edivaserman/accs-microservices-example/README.md

 The [Oracle Application Container Cloud Service](http://cloud.oracle.com/acc) (ACCS) is a polyglot application platform designed to support cloud native application deployment.
 It has great support for applications that follow the [12 Factor app](http://12factor.net) cloud native principals like separation of configuration from code, a stateless process model, and the ability to elastically scale out and in by adding and removing application instances.
 Recently, ACCS improved its support for microservice-style applications by adding overlay networking so that a) application instances can communicate with their peers to support clustering, and b) applications can collaborate and provide services to each other.
 The later is a core enabler of a microservices architecture.
 Using the ACCS [overlay networking](https://en.wikipedia.org/wiki/Overlay_network) support applications can communicate directly over a private IP network.

 To demonstrate this new functionality, I’ve taken an existing [Spring Cloud microservices example](https://spring.io/blog/2015/07/14/microservices-with-spring) and deployed it to ACCS.
 The example was originally designed to run locally on a desktop so the few changes I made were mostly to the configuration removing things like hardwired references to `localhost`.
 The example is comprised of three ACCS applications: a Web service, an Accounts service, and a [Netflix/Spring Cloud Eureka](https://cloud.spring.io/spring-cloud-netflix/) [Service Registry](http://microservices.io/patterns/service-registry.html) that applications use to locate each other.
-Clients interact with the Web application which obtains account information from the backing Accounts applicattin which in turn manages data in a database.
+Clients interact with the Web application which obtains account information from the backing Accounts application which in turn manages data in a database.
 The service registry is consulted by the Web application each time it needs an Account service.
 The Service Registry is the only other application every other application needs to know.
 Every other application can be found through the registry.

 ![Logical Architecture](images/Picture5.png)

 This is just an example so for simplicity the database is the in-memory H2 DB that’s embedded in the Accounts application.
 Completing the picture is the ACCS load balancer which accepts all incoming HTTP traffic and distributes it across available instances of a given application.

-With ACCS overlay networking enabled, the Web, Accounts, and Service Registry are all placed on a shared TCP/IP network so the Web application can connect directly to the Accounts application without going back out to the public internet and through the load balancer.
+With ACCS overlay networking enabled, the Web, Accounts, and Service Registry are all placed on a shared network so the Web application can connect directly to the Accounts application without going back out to the public internet and through the load balancer.
 This obviously improves performance but it also makes it possible to expose APIs that are only accessible to other applications and not to external clients.
 The ACCS load balancer currently only accepts incoming HTTP traffic on port 80, but applications can use any port and any protocol to communicate privately amongst themselves on the internal overlay network.

 ![Overlay Network Architecture](images/Picture6.png)